todvora/todvora.github.io/_posts/2017-10-29-open-cash-register-austria.md

 The QRK software is open source and their authors are not paid from licenses or fees.
 So if you decide to use it, consider also sending them [a reasonable donation](http://www.ckvsoft.at/unterstuetzen-sie-die-qrk-entwickler/).
 Especially, if you see how much troubles and money they save you.

 ### Disclaimer:
 I am not anyhow related to any of mentioned products, companies and software solutions.
-But feel free to ask me anything on this topic and please do support open solutions by using it, by donations, by writing and telling people that there are better ways how to deal with a typically business domain as cash desks are.
+But feel free to ask me anything on this topic and please do support open solutions by using it, by donations, by writing and telling people that there are better ways how to deal with a typically business domain as cash registers are.